 What gets you up in the morning?
 What lights your creative fire?
 What do you need to do to feel whole?
 The truth is, you don’t really know until you’ve experienced it.
 That’s why making a commitment to learning new skills and engaging in fresh experiences is so important.
 That might mean taking a cooking class, going for your yoga teacher certification, traveling solo, or starting a blog.
 It could even mean going on a wellness retreat like The Immersion, a retreat by lululemon, where personal development is one of the key pillars.
 Every day presents you with new opportunities (a yoga class, a mindfulness technique, an inspirational speaker) that could change your perspective on life.

 In the short term, trying new things like these might make you uncomfortable, and that’s completely normal.
 But the more you commit to doing things that aren’t part of your regular routine, the more you’ll let go of the fear and prevent it from holding you back.
 Stepping out of your comfort zone can also reveal previously unknown talents and passions you might have, helping reveal what you’re really supposed to do with your life and giving you a greater sense of purpose.
-Having a clearer sense of purpose, in turn, has been associated with a better ability to handle negative life events and living a longer, healthier life.
+Having a clearer sense of purpose, in turn, has been associated with a better ability to handle negative life events3 and living a longer, healthier life4.

 Relationships: Make (and maintain) meaningful friendships.

 As an adult, it can be really hard to make friends.
 Oftentimes, building new relationships requires a giant step outside of your comfort zone, to the point where it can seem hopeless to even make the effort.
 However, research shows that the effort is worthwhile in the long run.
-Studies have found that having more friends makes you significantly happier, which, in turn, is associated with a longer lifespan.
+Studies have found that having more friends makes you significantly happier5, which, in turn, is associated with a longer lifespan.
 Quality of friends is important, too.
-Having someone to talk to that you trust can make you more resilient and better able to cope with stressful situations—which anyone who has ever vented to a friend about a bad job or relationship can understand.
+Having someone to talk to that you trust can make you more resilient and better able to cope6 with stressful situations—which anyone who has ever vented to a friend about a bad job or relationship can understand.

 However, as an adult, opportunities to meet new people seem to be few and far between compared to our childhood days.
 The solution: Put yourself out there and consider signing up for an event, workshop, or retreat where you’re more likely to meet like-minded people with whom you can have meaningful conversations about things you both enjoy.